vmware-tanzu-learning/tko-ref-arch-training/.github/ISSUE_TEMPLATE/suggest-an-idea.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Why would you like this feature?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+If this solves a problem for you please give a clear and concise description of what the problem is, for example, "I'm always frustrated when ..."

 **Describe what you'd like to see**
 A clear and concise description of what you want to happen.